-9 Plan for Adult Protection Interview by Social Work/Police/Health Professional/Care Inspectorate
+9 Plan for Adult Protection Interview

-Name of Adult: Date of Birth: Carefirst Ref No.: Address: Has referral information been fully shared a interview? amongst workers undertaking Yes/No Have relevant agency checks been undertashared? aken and information fully Yes/No Are there grounds for immediate protection arranged (eg; where, legal measures, cont . • Is the adult aware of referral?
+Name of Adult: Date of Birth: Carefirst Ref No.: Address: Has referral information been fully shared interview? amongst workers undertaking Yes/No Have relevant agency checks been undert shared? aken and information fully Yes/No Are there grounds for immediate protection arranged (eg; where, legal measures, confi Is the adult aware of referral?
 Yes/No If yes, what are their views?
-If no, how will they be made aware - who b y and when?
-Does the Adult have capacity? (formal asset essment) Yes/No If no, has permission been sought from the e adults Legal Guardian Please note any known informal concerns about the adult's capacity?
-Has independent advocacy been considered ed?
-Are there any ethnic, religious or cultural is sues that need to be taken into a ccount?
-Is interviewing the adult the most appropriate next step or are other investigations more helpful eg: interview witnesses?
+If no, how will they be made aware - who be by and when?
+Does the Adult have capacity? (formal ass essment) Yes/No If no, has permission been sought from the e adults Legal Guardian Please note any known informal concerns about the adult's capacity?
+Has independent advocacy been consider ed?
+Are there any ethnic, religious or cultural is ssues that need to be taken into a ccount?
+Is interviewing the adult the most appropriate helpful eg: interview witnesses? ate next step or are other investig ations more